John Gilfillan: Career

+Personal life

 Gilfillan was married twice.
 His first marriage was in Vermont to Rebecca Corse Oliphant in 1870.
 The couple had four surviving children, three sons and one daughter.
 Rebecca died in 1884.
 In 1893, he married Hannah Lavinia Coppock in Chicago.
 She survived him until 1937.
 Gilfillan was Republican and a member of the Minneapolis Club, the Minnesota State Bar Association, and the Westminster Presbyterian Church until his death in 1924.
 He was interred at Lakewood Cemetery in Minneapolis.